neurotools.util.pandas module

 Switch column names from Python’s

-to use as a delimeter for hierarchical columns.
-Inverse ofsnakecase_columns(df)
+_to use as a delimeter for hierarchical columns.
+Inverse ofsnakecase_columns(df).- Parameters:

 df (pandas.DataFrame)